mnapoli/gitstats/README.md

 ...
 ```

-The output is formatted as CSV, you can write that to a file:
+You can write the output to a file:

 ```
-gitstats run <directory> > results.csv
+gitstats run <git-repository-url> > results.csv
 ```

 You can then import that into a database or open it up with Excel or whatever.